Report incident๐ฅ| Improve page ๐| Access database ๐ข

 Complaints and appeals.
 There is no clear process for individuals to challenge incorrect matches or errors made by the system.

-The use of Facewatch's facial recognition system has sparked civil rights and privacy campaigners to express concerns about data rights and privacy, inadequate transparency, and the increasing use of surveillance technology in the private sector.
+The use of Facewatch's facial recognition system has sparked concerns about data rights and privacy, the increasing use of surveillance technology in the private sector, and other risks and harms.

 IPVM (2022).
 UK Grocer Facial Recognition With Hikvision Cameras, GDPR And Ethical Risks Examined